throwaway96/dejavuln-autoroot/README.md

 It uses [DejaVuln](https://twitter.com/jcxdev/status/1781668313958945132),
 which works on webOS 3.5 and newer.
 This exploit will not work on TVs from 2016 or earlier.
-2024 models have likely all been patched, and patched firmware for earlier models is being released.
+2024 models have likely all been patched, and patched firmware for many earlier models has been released.

+> [!NOTE]
+> Use [CanI.RootMy.TV](https://cani.rootmy.tv/) to determine whether your
+> firmware is vulnerable.

 ## Patch status

 > [!WARNING]
-> LG has started rolling out patched firmware.
+> Many models are patched.
 Do not update your
 > firmware if you want to be able to root your TV.

-Release firmware version 03.31.76 for OTAID HE_DTV_W23P_AFADATAA is patched.
-There are many other OTAIDs with prerelease patched firmware.

-To avoid prerelease firmware, don't mess with with the "NSU Mode" setting in the Instart menu (which is not recommended anyway).
+Many webOS 5+ OTAIDs have had patched firmware released, with others having patched prerelease firmware.
+To avoid prerelease firmware, don't mess with the "NSU Mode" setting in the Instart menu (which is not recommended anyway).

-I expect to see patched firmware for most webOS 4.5+ OTAIDs start rolling out relatively soon.
+I expect to see patched firmware for almost all webOS 4.5+ OTAIDs start rolling out relatively soon.
 However, webOS 3.5 will almost certainly never receive patched firmware, and 4.0 probably won't either.

 2024 models are patched.